Living in Finland

 EU Entry/Exit System (EES)

-In Autumn 2024, the EU will introduce a new digital border called the Entry/Exit System (EES).
+The EU will introduce a new digital border called the Entry/Exit System (EES).
+The exact date that EES will be introduced has not been confirmed.

 This will require third country nationals, including UK nationals, visiting the EU to create a digital record and provide their biometric data (fingerprints and facial image) at the border when they enter the EU’s Schengen Zone.